reynar053/demo/README.md

 # demo
 Java project for testing some parts of DEMOQA's UI using Selenium.
 There are a few more projects in other branches.
+All tests use TestNG as a test runner.